duncanmcclean/simple-commerce/docs/shipping.md

 {{ /sc:cart:update }}
 ```

-When submitted, that form will fill in the appropriate address fields.
+If you're using the Starter Kit, customers will be asked to enter their shipping details at the [first step of the checkout process](https://github.com/duncanmcclean/sc-starter-kit/blob/main/resources/views/cart.antlers.html).

 :::tip Hot Tip
-You can also do `billing_name`, `billing_address`, `billing_city` etc to allow the user to update their billing address.
+As mentioned, the default order blueprint also has Billing Address fields.
+You may do the same thing to allow customers update them - the field names are just `billing_` instead of `shipping_`.
 :::

-After the customer has entered their address we can find available shipping methods for them and allow them to select which one they'd like to use.
-Again, we can use the `{{ sc:cart:update }}` tag to manage this.
-We also do this on [our starter kit](https://github.com/duncanmcclean/sc-starter-kit/blob/main/resources/views/checkout/shipping.antlers.html).
+### 2. Allowing the customer to select a shipping method

+You should also use the `{{ sc:cart:update }}` tag to allow customers to select the shipping method they wish to use.

+You can use the `{{ sc:shipping:methods }}` tag to loop through the available shipping methods for the order.

+It'll provide you with variables like name & cost for each of the available shipping methods.

 ```antlers
 {{ sc:cart:update }}